-Portland The campus is conveniently located inside the Lloyd Center Mall, within two blocks of the Max light-rail transportation system.
+The Portland campus is conveniently located inside the Lloyd Center Mall, within two blocks of the Max light-rail transportation system.
 The campus occupies approximately 18,489 square feet of space and features realistic simulation labs that allow students to learn in environments that mirror realworld facilities.
-The campus offers a Student Success Center, which includes medical library а equipped reference materials, The textbooks and journals.
-Carrington library website offers online resources and professional organization information.
+The campus offers a student success center, which includes a medical library equipped reference materials, textbooks and journals.
+The Carrington library website offers online resources and professional organization information.
+The campus has administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.